 It is to the advantage of the research library community to be able to share information among its members on the terms negotiated with vendors, especially about pricing.
 The sharing of such information helps to create fair and transparent market conditions for future negotiations.
 As research libraries respect the confidentiality that they agree to in such licenses, it is important that they not consent to the inclusion non-disclosure clauses when signing a license agreement with a vendor.

 Interlibrary Loan Fee Suspension

-The trial fee suspension remains in effect although the collection of the annual statistics was discontinued in 1997.
+The trial fee suspension remained in effect although the collection of the annual statistics was discontinued in 1997.